N-Haitu31/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 ## 5. Get node at index
 File: 5-get_dnodeint.c - Write a function that returns the nth node of a dlistint_t linked list.

+## 6. Sum list
+File: 6-sum_dlistint.c - Write a function that returns the sum of all the data (n) of a dlistint_t linked list.